ACCESSIBILITY FOR ALL

 - Ensure that images have alternate text descriptions.

 - Check that all videos used in class are captioned, and audio files have text transcriptions.
-Current practice is that anything uploaded to the Fresno State streaming server will be captioned.
-Faculty can also bring the video on a flashdrive to the Academic Technology Resource Center in the Center for Faculty Excellence.
+Current practice is that anything uploaded to Panopto will be automatically captioned.

 - Faculty are encouraged to review information about the CSU system-wide policy for captioning prioritization.

-Center for Faculty Excellence is committed to utilizing Universal Design in all major programs including eScholars, Teaching Online Boot Camp, DISCOVERe, as well as assisting faculty when working in Blackboard.
+Center for Faculty Excellence is committed to utilizing Universal Design in all major programs including Online and Blended Teaching Certificate programs, DISCOVERe, as well as assisting faculty when working in Canvas.
 Additional campus resources include the following:

 You can review information and documentation on how to ensure that web pages are accessible.

-Faculty are welcome to visit the Academic Technology Resource Center to post course materials in Blackboard.
+Faculty are welcome to visit the Academic Technology Resource Center to post course materials in Canvas.

 You can utilize Qualtrics to develop accessibility Surveys for research or course-related projects.